Yokohama Hakkeijima Sea Paradise

 Yokohama Hakkeijima Sea Paradise (横浜・八景島シーパラダイス, Yokohama Hakkeijima Shīparadaisu) is an amusement park consisting of an aquarium, shopping mall, hotel, marina and amusement rides.
 It is located in Hakkeijima, Kanazawa-ku, Yokohama, Kanagawa, Japan.
-It opened for business on May 8, 1993.
+It opened on May 8, 1993.

 It is a pay-as-you-go theme park, having no gates or admission charges.
 Visitors have the option of buying a day pass or paying for each attraction separately.
 With 4,770,000 visitors in 2007, it ranks sixth among Asian amusement parks in terms of attendance.

 Aqua Resorts

-Aqua Resorts is a Public Aquarium located in Yokohama Hakkeijima Sea Paradise.
-It consists of 4 facilities.
-The aquarium is accredited as a Museum-equivalent facilities by the Museum Act from Ministry of Education, Culture, Sports, Science and Technology.
+Aqua Resorts is a public aquarium located in Yokohama Hakkeijima Sea Paradise, consisting of four facilities.
+The aquarium is accredited as a museum-equivalent facility by the Museum Act from the Ministry of Education, Culture, Sports, Science and Technology.